ipfs/specs/merkledag/ipld.md

 - The link property is extracted and the object is converted to a map that don't contain the link.
 - If the link is a valid [multiaddress](https://github.com/jbenet/multiaddr) and converting that link text to the multiaddress binary string and back to text is guaranteed to result to the exact same text, the link is converted to a binary multiaddress stored in CBOR as a byte string (major type 2).
 - Else, the link is stored as text (major type 3)
-- A CBOR array is constructed containing the link as first item
+- If the map created earlier is empty, the resulting encoding is the `<tag-link-object>` followed by the CBOR representation of the link
-- If the map created earlier is not empty, the map is added to the array as its second item
+- If the map is not empty, the resulting encoding is the `<tag-link-object>` followed by an array of two elements containing the link followed by the map
-- The array is prefixed by the `<tag-link-object>`, this is the final CBOR representation of a link.

-When decoding CBOR and converting it to IPLD, each occurences of `<tag-link-object>` with its following array is transformed by the following algorithm:
+When decoding CBOR and converting it to IPLD, each occurences of `<tag-link-object>` is transformed by the following algorithm:

+- If the following value is an array, its elements are extracted.
+First the link followed by the link properties.
+If there are no link properties, an empty map is used instead.
+- Else, the following value must be the link, which is extracted.
+The link properties are created as an empty map.
-- If the first array item is a binary string, it is interpreted as a multiaddress and converted to a textual format.
+- If the link is a binary string, it is interpreted as a multiaddress and converted to a textual format.
 Else, the text string is used directly.
-- If the array contains a second item (which should be a map), it is extracted.
-Else an empty map is created.
-- The map is augmented with a new key value pair.
-The key is the standard IPLD link property, the valus is the string containing the link.
+- The map of the link properties is augmented with a new key value pair.
+The key is the standard IPLD link property, the value is the textual string containing the link.
 - This map should be interpreted as an IPLD object instead of the tag.
 - When iterating over the map in its canonical form, the link must be come before every other key even if the canonical CBOR order says otherwise.